MrZainRP/mz-bins/README.md

-## MZ-BINS - a skill based bin-dive function for QB-CORE based FiveM servers
+## MZ-BINS - a progression based bin-dive function for QB-CORE based FiveM servers

 _By Mr_Zain#4139_